Financial and Arms Embargo

 Iraq is on the FATF List of Countries that have been identified as having strategic AML deficiencies

 In October 2013, Iraq made a high-level political commitment to work with the FATF and MENAFATF to address its strategic AML/CFT deficiencies.
-Since October 2016, Iraq has taken steps towards improving its AML/CFT regime.
-Iraq should continue to implement its action plan to address its remaining deficiencies, including by: (1) continue implementing the legal framework and appropriate procedures for identifying and freezing terrorist assets; (2) ensuring that all financial institutions are subject to adequate customer due diligence requirements; (3) ensuring that all financial institutions are subject to adequate suspicious transaction reporting requirements; and (4) establishing and implementing an adequate AML/CFT supervisory and oversight programme for all financial sectors.
+Since February 2017, Iraq has taken steps towards improving its AML/CFT regime.
+Iraq should continue to implement its action plan to address its remaining deficiencies, including by: (1) continuing to implement its legal framework and related procedures for identifying and freezing terrorist assets; (2) ensuring that all financial institutions are subject to adequate customer due diligence requirements; (3) ensuring that all financial institutions are subject to adequate suspicious transaction reporting requirements; and (4) establishing and implementing an adequate AML/CFT supervisory and oversight programme for all financial institutions.
 The FATF encourages Iraq to continue implementing its action plan to address its remaining AML/CFT deficiencies.

 Compliance with FATF Recommendations

 The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Iraq was undertaken by the Financial Action Task Force (FATF) in 2013.
 According to that Evaluation, Iraq was deemed Compliant for 2 and Largely Compliant for 1 of the FATF 40 + 9 Recommendations.
 It was Partially Compliant or Non-Compliant for all 6 of the Core Recommendations.